Jadu (company): Products

-Jadu Continuum CMS (Web Content Management)
+Jadu Central CMS (Web Content Management)

-The company's core product, Jadu Universe CMS, is a suite of non-technical web-based content management application which covers publishing, directories, search, productivity and workflow, HR, e-payments, retail store management and e-forms.
+The company's core product, Jadu Central, is a suite of non-technical web-based content management application which covers publishing, directories, search, productivity and workflow, HR, e-payments, retail store management and e-forms.

 In December 2008, Jadu launched the 1.8 version upgrade to the Jadu CMS (named 'Clearwater' by the company), which includes Semantic Web frameworks and a public API called 'MyJadu API'.
 The new version upgrade also introduced the concept of social 'directories' enabling structured data records to be either mass imported into the system and/or submitted by users of sites run by the Jadu CMS.

 In April 2009, Jadu announced a social media module for the Jadu CMS which provides integration to the Twitter micro-blogging social network.
 The Jadu Twitter client provides content management with drafts and workflow approval for corporate tweets.

 In April 2010, Jadu in collaboration with some of its customers, released an Election Results plugin for the Jadu CMS to its government user base to promote the use of Opendata in government.
 The plugin makes election result data available as RDFa.

 Jadu Content Management System itself is a proprietary system, although the company has Open Sourced many of its tools, including its User Interface Design System which was introduced in a continuous release.
 The Jadu Continuum architecture is cross platform and runs in Windows and Linux and is provided both on-premise and hosted.